 Dr. Roger N. Casey Bio

-Since 2010, Dr. Roger N. Casey has served as the ninth President of McDaniel College of Westminster, Maryland, and Budapest, Hungary.
-During his tenure, McDaniel has been rated highly by US News, Kiplinger’s, and Colleges That Change Lives; named to the President’s Higher Education Community Service Honor Roll; and commended by The New America Foundation for generous support of low-income students.
-McDaniel is currently experiencing its largest, most diverse applicant pools and highest selectivity ever.
+Dr. Roger N. Casey is the ninth President of McDaniel College in Westminster, Maryland, and Budapest, Hungary.
+During his five-year tenure, McDaniel has been rated highly by U.S. News, Kiplinger’s, and Colleges That Change Lives; named to the President’s Higher Education Community Service Honor Roll; and commended by The New America Foundation for its support of low-income students.

-Dr. Casey has overseen an architectural award-winning renovation of Englar Dining Hall and construction of Kenneth R. Gill Stadium, donor financed at $8.3M.
-The College has completed the first phase of a $3.7M renovation of Hoover Library and WMC Alumni Hall and renovated three first-year residences, funded largely through donors matching a $5M gift from alumnus Leroy Merritt, for whom the College just named its newest academic building.
-Recent major gifts include the largest scholarship bequest in the College’s history ($6.7M), $1M for residence halls, and $420K for student-faculty research.
-Other initiatives include the creation of the Center for Experience and Opportunity (CEO), a single office providing comprehensive support to assure that all students engage in out-of-class learning experiences, and the launch of Global Fellows, a curriculum allowing students to internationalize their major.
+Dr. Casey has overseen an award-winning renovation of Englar Dining Hall and other areas of the Decker College Center and the construction of Kenneth R. Gill Stadium, donor financed at $8.3M.
+The College completed a $3.7M renovation of Hoover Library and WMC Alumni Hall and four residence halls, funded largely through matching a $5M gift from alumnus Leroy Merritt, for whom the College named its newest academic building.
+Recent gifts include the largest scholarship bequest in the College’s history (~$6M), which funds the Dorsey Scholars.
+His initiatives include the creation of the Center for Experience and Opportunity (CEO), a single office providing comprehensive support to assure all students engage in out-of-class learning experiences, and Global Fellows, a curriculum allowing students to internationalize any major.

 Roger has also received theatrical recognition.
-His credits include acting the lead in David Mamet’s Oleanna and directing Pulitzer-Prize-winners Three Tall Women and How I Learned to Drive.
-He has worked extensively with his wife, Robyn Allers (a writer, actor, and former director of the Cornell Fine Arts Museum), most recently in a stage adaptation of letters between F. Scott and Zelda Fitzgerald.
+His credits include acting in David Mamet’s Oleanna and directing Pulitzer Prize-winners Three Tall Women and How I Learned to Drive.
+He has worked extensively with his wife, Robyn Allers (an actor, writer, and former director of the Cornell Fine Arts Museum).